EMS Worker: Job Duties and Requirements for Becoming an EMS Worker

 EMS workers must be able to cope with a high-stress job that can be fast-paced and emotionally and physically demanding.
 They often are on their feet all day and may need to lift patients and heavy equipment.
 EMS workers need strong communication skills to teach new workers about procedures and the willingness to take direction from superiors.

-The median salary for EMS workers was $31,020 in May 2012, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The BLS predicted that employment of EMTs and paramedics would grow by 23% between 2012 and 2022.
+The median salary for EMTs and paramedics was $31,980 in May 2015, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS predicted that employment of EMTs and paramedics would grow by 24% between 2014 and 2024.
 An aging population and the development of more specialized medical practices will positively influence the rate of growth within the field of EMS.
 Additionally, consulting opportunities may become more available in the coming years.

 Alternative Career Options

 If saving lives in a hospital setting sounds more appealing, a career in nursing may be a good option.
-Registered nurses assist doctors in diagnosing illness and injuries, running tests and administering treatments.
+Registered nurses assist doctors in diagnosing illness and injuries, running tests, and administering treatments.
 They also monitor patients, add information to patient records, operate medical equipment, and answer patient questions about health care.
 To enter the field, nurses are required to either complete a diploma program at a technical school or earn an associate or bachelor's degree in nursing.
 Registered nurses must also obtain state licensure by passing the registered nursing National Council Licensure Examination (NCLEX-RN).
-Based on predictions from the BLS, registered nurses should experience a 19% increase in job opportunities between 2012 and 2022.
-These nursing professionals earned a median wage of $65,470, as reported by the BLS in 2012.
+Based on predictions from the BLS, registered nurses should experience a 16% increase in job opportunities between 2014 and 2024.
+These nursing professionals earned a median wage of $67,490, as reported by the BLS in 2015.